Do you find it frustrating trying to hear important conversations in noisy places?

 can't remember things so well;

 may begin to fear you are 'losing your edge'.

-This is because your brain is working overtime to isolate your target conversation from the background noise.
-That directly affects your powers of information-gathering and analysis (see below for the reasons why).
+Why?
+Because your brain is working overtime to isolate your target conversation from the background noise.
+That directly affects your ability to take part fully in the discussion.
 You miss vital nuggets, get the wrong end of the stick, or fail to follow up on an opportunity.
 It's frustrating for you, and for the people around you.

 The good news is these difficulties are easy to overcome